tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 ## "Big data"
 When people describe something as "big data", the thing is usually physically big (in bytes).
-So a petabyte of data would might be big data.
+So a petabyte of data would might be big data, at least today.

 Other people propose thresholds, like when the data don't fit in random-access memory or when the data don't fit on one computer.
 (Some talk at Strata NY 2011